Guide hub

 Step 2 — Confirm the consultation deadline

-The portal date wins.
-LPAs publish a closing date for comments; typical periods are often about 21 days from validation for smaller cases, but major applications, listed building cases, or advertised consultations can differ.
+The portal date wins: LPAs publish a closing date for comments; typical periods are often about 21 days from validation for smaller cases, but major applications, listed building cases, or advertised consultations can differ.

 - Submit before the published time and date where one is given.